acidtango/swarm_init/README.md

+⚠️ **DEPRECATED**: This project has been moved to https://github.com/acidtango/acid_swarm

 # swarm_init
 Docker Stack to initialize a Swarm Cluster with [Traefik](https://docs.traefik.io/) as reverse proxy and [Swarmpit](https://swarmpit.io/) to visualize the cluster.